pyeve/eve/docs/features.rst

 turned off, but it can be turned globally or configured individually for each resource.
 When enabled, Eve provides version control by storing versions of documents in a shadow collection.
 All HTTP methods act on the latest version of the document except when retrieving an indivual item.
-In this case, an addition query parameter of ``?version=VERSION`` can be used to point to a specific version.
+In this case, adding a query parameter of ``?version=VERSION`` can be used to point to a specific version.
 Special values of  ``?version=all`` and  ``?version=diffs`` are also valid.
-Additional fields ``_version`` and ``_latest_version`` get automatically added to documents when versioning is turned on.
+(Bonus tip - try a projection on top of ``?version=all``!)
+Additional fields called ``_version`` and ``_latest_version`` get automatically added to documents when versioning is turned on.

-It is important to note that there are a few non-standard scenarios which could produce unexpected results when versioning it turned on.
-In particular, document history will not be saved when modifying collections outside of the Eve interface.
+It is important to note that there are a few non-standard scenarios which could produce unexpected results when versioning is turned on.
+In particular, document history will not be saved when modifying collections outside of the Eve generated API.
 Also, if at anytime the ``VERSION`` field gets removed from the primary document (which cannot happen through the API when versioning is turned on), a subsequent write will re-initialize the ``VERSION`` number with ``VERSION`` = 1.
 At this time there will be multiple versions of the document with the same version number.
-In normal practice, ``VERSIONING`` can be enable without worry for any new collection or any collection which has not previously had versioning enabled.
+In normal practice, ``VERSIONING`` can be enable without worry for any new collection or even an existing collection which has not previously had versioning enabled.

 For more information see and `Global Configuration`_ and `Domain Configuration`_.